Margaret Meyer MBACP, MA, Dip THP, PG Dip Gestalt Counselling, Schema Therapy

 - Appointments offered daytime, after school and some evenings

-- Payment at the end of each session by cash or cheque.
+- Payment at the end of each session by card, bank transfer or cash.

 FACE TO FACE COUNSELLING FEES

-- Reduced fees are available for Trainee Counsellors.
+- Reduced fees are available for Students and Trainee Counsellors.

-Full details of my counselling service can be found on my website and include:
+You don't have to go through difficult times on your own!
+Full details of my counselling service can be found on my website.

 If you'd like to get in touch, the best way to contact me is to text or email.
 I undertake to respond as soon as I can, and within 48 hours.

 Concessions offered for